sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Diameter</strong></td>
-    <td>A straight line that passes from side to side thorough the centre of a circle.</td>
+    <td>A straight line that passes from side to side thorough the center of a circle.</td>
   </tr>
   <tr>
     <td><strong>Digit</strong></td>